Aw family

+The Aw family is the family of Aw Chu Kin and his descendants.
+Aw Chu Kin started his business in then Burma, which his two sons expanded into a multi-national conglomerate that ranged from Chinese medicines to newspapers, as well as banks, insurance and real estate.

+Decline and takeovers

-Aw family is the family member of Aw Chu Kin and his descendant.
-Aw Chu Kin started his business in Burma, which his two sons expanded it into a multi-national conglomerate that from Chinese medicines to newspaper, as well as bank, insurance and real estate.
-However, the family started to decline in the third generation, by the takeover of family-owned listed company Haw Par Brothers International in Singapore in 1971, which saw Sin Poh (Star News) Amalgamated, Chung Khiaw Bank and Haw Par Brothers (Thailand) were spin-off from the listed company.
-Before the dismantle, the key position of the business empire was served by third-generation member and their spouse, which they were removed after the takeover.
-However, Sally Aw, granddaughter of Aw Chu Kin, remained as one of the influential media tycoon in Hong Kong in 1990s, until forced to sell her Sing Tao Holdings in 1999 due to financial difficulties.
+However, the family started to decline in the third generation, on the takeover of the family-owned listed company Haw Par Brothers International in Singapore in 1971, which saw Sin Poh (Star News) Amalgamated, Chung Khiaw Bank and Haw Par Brothers (Thailand) spin off from the listed company.
+Before the dismantling, the key position of the business empire was served by third-generation member and their spouse, who were removed after the takeover.
+However, Sally Aw, granddaughter of founder Aw Chu Kin, remained an influential media tycoon in Hong Kong in 1990s, until forced to sell her Sing Tao Holdings in 1999 due to financial difficulties.

 In 1985, the family owned Haw Par Villa was given to the government of Singapore.